-They are tiny; even the adult and fully mature ticks are the exact sizes of an apple seed, but they get swell when they feed.
-It is difficult to spot them; they cause disease without getting caught, so look closely at how to check for ticks.
+They are tiny; even the adult and fully mature ticks are the exact sizes of an apple seed, but they swell when they feed.
+It is difficult to spot them; they cause disease without getting caught.

 1. What Diseases Are Caused by Ticks?

-You probably heard before that not going to check for ticks can cause Lyme disease; not only that, they can also give you a high fever.
-They result in various other problems; they even come in the second position, just after mosquitos cause diseases to humans.
+You probably heard before that not going to cause Lyme disease; not only that, but they can also give you a high fever.
+They result in various other problems; they even come in the second position, just after mosquitos cause diseases in humans.

-Not going how to check for Ticks cause illness by passing through viruses, bacteria, and parasites, basically, those who feed on their hosts.
+Not how Ticks cause illness by passing through viruses, bacteria, and parasites, basically, those who feed on their hosts.
 It gives flu symptoms like fever, muscle pain, and cold most of the time.
 Below mentioned are tick-borne illnesses.